-Prior to the finalizing the investigation report, the investigator must send each party and each party's advisor the evidence and provide at least 10 days for each party to submit a written response that the investigator will consider prior to completing the investigation.
+Prior to finalizing the investigation report, the investigator must send each party and each party's advisor the evidence and provide at least 10 days for each party to submit a written response that the investigator will consider prior to completing the investigation.
 This evidence may be in electronic or hard copy.
 Any response received from a party will be shared with the other party(ies) and their advisor(s).

-After considering each party's response, if any, the investigator will prepare or finalize the investigator's final investigation report that fairly summarizes the evidence and send that to the Title IX Coordinator.
-Upon receipt of the investigation report, and no fewer than 10 days prior to any hearing on the allegations, the Title IX Coordinator will then send the report to each party, each party's advisor, and to the appropriate person or persons who will conduct the hearing.
-The parties may review the report and all evidence, and may choose to provide a written response, which will be shared with the other party(ies) and their advisor(s), as well as the hearing officer.
-The College will make all evidence available for the parties' inspection and review at any hearing and give each party an equal opportunity to refer to the evidence during the hearing, including for purposes of cross-examination.
-Evidence will be handled consistent with state and federal law regarding disclosure of student and employee records
+After considering each party's response, if any, the investigator will prepare or finalize the final investigation report that fairly summarizes the evidence and send that to the Title IX Coordinator, the Complainant (and their advisor if applicable), and the Respondent (and their advisor if applicable).
+The parties may review the report and all evidence, and may choose to provide a written response, which will be shared with the other party(ies) and their advisor(s), as well as the hearing officer if a hearing is required under Federal Title IX Policy or if a hearing is determined to be necessary to facilitate a resolution by the Title IX Coordinator.

+The College will make all evidence available for the parties' inspection and review at any hearing and give each party an equal opportunity to refer to the evidence during any hearing, including for purposes of cross-examination.
+Evidence will be handled consistent with state and federal law regarding disclosure of student and employee records.